Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 “You see why I’m reluctant to say yes…”

 “Mm.”
 Knight nodded.
-“On the one hand I suspect you’d regret the missed opportunity, but on the other hand if he’s going to ask you---his ex-husband---to be his Best Man then I really think he should have asked in person.”
+“On the one hand I suspect you’d regret the missed opportunity, but on the other hand if he’s going to ask you - his ex-husband - to be his Best Man then I really think he should have asked in person.”

 “Exactly.”